Karaniveysel/garageApi/README.md

   81-VKA-2021 white [8, 9]<br/>

-You can use Postman to target the REST APIs.
-The Postman collection file is available in the src/main/resources directory.
+You can use posman to use existing APIs.